I can’t imagine anything worse than staying in a horrible hotel room, can you?.

 You’ve invested time travelling there, used your hard-earned money to pay for it, and it ruins your trip; what could be worse?

-I’m not a risk taker, especially when travelling in a wheelchair.
-I always try to reduce the chance of disappointment so booking two nights at the Premier Inn Dublin Airport was a wise choice even if I say so myself.
-We had wanted to stay in the Premier Inn Dublin City Centre but there isn’t one?
+I’m not a risk-taker, especially when travelling in a wheelchair.
+I always try to reduce the chance of disappointment, so booking two nights at the Premier Inn Hotel Dublin Airport was a wise choice, even if I say so myself.
+We had wanted to stay in the Premier Inn Dublin City Centre, but there isn’t one?

 Granted, staying in mainstream hotels means we miss out on the quirkiness of other hotels but playing it safe is one less thing to worry about.